Irish government response to the COVID-19 pandemic: Living with COVID-19 (January 2022–present)

 After infections fell sharply following a fifth wave caused by the Omicron variant in late December 2021, Taoiseach Micheál Martin announced the easing of almost all COVID-19 restrictions from 6 am on 22 January 2022, but rules on the wearing of masks and isolation rules would remain.
 Remaining restrictions were lifted on 28 February; when announcing the change in policy on 21 January, Taoiseach Martin said "it is time to be ourselves again" and admitted that "the pandemic isn't over" and that "it will still require all of us to be vigilant."
 The Irish government titled its February 2022 plan to lift remaining restrictions "COVID-19: Reframing the Challenge, Continuing our Recovery and Reconnecting".

+In September 2023, in response to lessons learned from the COVID-19 pandemic, the Irish government approved the establishment of a new health agency focused on infectious diseases, pandemic preparedness, and other emerging public health threats, based on recommendations from the Public Health Reform Expert Advisory Group.

 Vaccination strategy

 Vaccinations began on 29 December 2020 when Annie Lynch, a 79-year-old woman, became the first person in the Republic of Ireland to receive the Pfizer–BioNTech vaccine at St. James's Hospital, Dublin, and received the second dose three weeks later on 19 January 2021.

-Ireland's vaccination rollout has been praised as one of the most successful rollouts in the world and was ranked number one in the European Union in terms of its percentage of adult population fully vaccinated, and was also ranked number one in the EU for the number of booster vaccines administered.
+Ireland's vaccination rollout was praised as one of the most successful rollouts in the world and was ranked number one in the European Union in terms of its percentage of adult population fully vaccinated, and was also ranked number one in the EU for the number of booster vaccines administered.

 Up to 40 large vaccination centres were put in place across the country to administer COVID-19 vaccines.
 Major facilities were put in place in Cork, Dublin, Waterford, Sligo, Galway, Limerick and Athlone, with smaller centres in Mullingar, Longford, Ennis, Nenagh, Bantry and Tralee.